31 October 2012

-Those are among the key findings of a nation-wide poll, the National Leadership Index (NLI), released today by the Center for Public Leadership at Harvard Kennedy School and Merriman River Group.
-The survey is the seventh annual measurement of public attitudes toward 13 different sectors of American life, ranging from business and non-profits to politics and religion.
+These are among the key findings of a nationwide poll, the National Leadership Index (NLI), released today by the Center for Public Leadership at Harvard Kennedy School and Merriman River Group.
+The survey is the eighth annual measurement of public attitudes toward the leadership of 13 different sectors in America, ranging from business and nonprofits to politics and religion.

 "Anytime you see an increase in confidence in our leaders, it is encouraging," said Seth Rosenthal, the survey's lead author.
 "At the same time, a vast majority of Americans believe we have a crisis in leadership and that we will decline as a nation unless we do something about it.
 Fortunately, with the election just days away, Americans see voting as the best means of addressing this crisis, and nearly nine out of ten feel a personal responsibility to participate in making America's leadership more effective."

 For the second consecutive year, only two sectors measured in this year's report—military and medical leadership—received above-average confidence scores.
 Ratings for the remaining eleven sectors fell into or remained in the below-average range.
 Congress replaced Wall Street as the sector having the least confidence—a distinction Wall Street had held since 2008.
 Confidence in the leadership of both sectors remained barely above the "none at all" distinction.